-My seven novels and numerous short stories fit into the genres of contemporary fantasy, magical realism, paranormal, and satire.
-Other than the satirical Jock Stewart and the Missing Sea of Fire and related short stories, my storytelling focuses on magic.
+My eight novels and numerous short stories fit into the genres of contemporary fantasy, magical realism, paranormal, and satire.
+Other than the Special Investigative Reporter, my storytelling focuses on magic.

 I see the world as a magical place even though--as my characters in The Sun Singer and Sarabande say--we live in a science and technology era.
 As contemporary fantasies, those two novels focus on the magic of a nearby, alternative universe that is mysteriously linked to our universe.

 In previous lives, or so it seems, I worked as a navy journalist (written about in At Sea), a bellman at Many Glacier Hotel in Glacier National Park (written about in Mountain Song), a college journalism instructor, a technical writer for a variety of computer companies, and a grant writer.

 All of that was expedient since there's no career track that leads one from college into the workforce as a novelist.
 In fact, being a novelist is a money-losing career for most people, and that is why gurus tell them to go out and get real jobs at colleges or in corporate America.

 My boss at one very corporate job kept a book about witchcraft on his desk until a VP walked by and said such a thing was inappropriate.
 That is to say, it didn't look good.
 I had to smile.
 I was always more devious, hiding my interest in "new age" (as we used to call them) philosophies from almost everyone.